Enjoy the cultural and historic attractions of Burgundy on a relaxing hotel barge cruise through this stunning French region…

 Abbey of Fontenay

-One of the most visited attractions of the area, this lovely Romanesque abbey in the town of Marmagne dates back to 1118.
+One of the most visited attractions of the area, the lovely Romanesque Abbey de Fontenay in the town of Marmagne dates back to 1118.
 The UNESCO World Heritage-listed abbey was founded by Saint Bernard of Clairveaux and is the oldest Cistercian abbey in the world.
 Aside from the beautiful building itself, it is surrounded by tranquil landscaped gardens and sits in a verdant valley, giving it an ambience of peace and spirituality.

 As well as being one of the prettiest villages you’ll ever see, the UNESCO-protected medieval hilltop town of Vezelay lays claim to a very important heritage.
 Inside the Romanesque Basilique Ste-Madeleine are the presumed relics of Mary Magdalene, and for this reason it’s become somewhat of a pilgrimage site for Christians.